nspiller/jupytext_github_actions/README.md

 workflow to convert script files to notebooks for changes on main using github actions

 Instead of calling jupytext manually, we can now create notebooks from scripts files using github actions.

+Only changes in the script files will add a commit to the PR.